csev/dj4e/assn/django-girls/django_start_project/README.md

 ALLOWED_HOSTS = ['*']
 ```

+Leave `DEBUG=True` in `settings.py` because we are not in production and you need to see error detail while doing development so you can figure out what went wrong.

 ## Configuring a database

 There's a lot of different database software that can store data for your site.
 We'll use the default one, `sqlite3`.